 3.6.2.
-Enabling Multiple Simultaneous Login Attempts
+Disabling Multiple Simultaneous Login Attempts

-Normally, a user account on the Management Center can't be used from multiple locations at the same time.
-If you want to allow others to log in, when there's already someone logged in with the same username, you can start the Management Center with the -Dhazelcast.mc.allowMultipleLogin=true command line parameter.
+Normally, a user account on the Management Center can be used from multiple locations at the same time.
+If you want to forbid others from logging in, when there's already someone logged in with the same username, you can start the Management Center with the -Dhazelcast.mc.allowMultipleLogin=false command line parameter.